 Also ensure that the company that you hire has their WSIB insurance up to date.
 Most people assume that all installers have WSIB, but many times they don’t.
 This would leave the homeowner liable if someone were to fall off their roof.

-3. If a homeowner uses a ladder against their eavestroughs (say, to install Christmas lights), does it affect the warranty covering the gutters?
+3. If a homeowner uses a ladder against their eavestroughs (say, to install holiday lights), does it affect the warranty covering their gutters?

 If damage was caused to the gutters by the homeowner, it is possible that the warranty could be invalidated.
 Again the warranty generally only covers the company’s workmanship on the installation and materials provided.
 You can also contact the eavestrough manufacturer in addition to the installer for any warranty claims.